MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/clusterawareupdating/Invoke-CauScan.md

-Indicates that CAU scans each cluster node for applicable updates and stages the updates for each plug-in in the plug-in order passed into the **CauPluginName** parameter then multiple plug-ins are used during a scan for updates
+Indicates that CAU scans each cluster node for applicable updates and stages the updates for each plug-in in the plug-in order passed into the **CauPluginName** parameter then multiple plug-ins are used during a scan for updates.

 By default, CAU scans and stages the applicable updates for all plug-ins in parallel.
 This parameter is valid only when multiple plug-ins are specified in the **CauPluginName** parameter.
 If a single plug-in is specified, a warning appears.

 ```yaml
 Type: SwitchParameter